Open fracture: Complications

+When a bone is broken and exposed to the outside environment, the probability of infection increases.
+Both the surrounding soft tissues can become infected, as well as the bone itself, which is called osteomyelitis.
+Additional complications include the broken bone ends not healing, called non-union, and the broken bone ends healing in an incorrect orientation, called malunion.
+Open fractures of long bones may cause subsequent damage to surrounding tissue resulting in compartment syndrome.
+Additionally there is potential for fat embolism development, both requiring acute intervention.
+Lastly, open fractures commonly occur in the setting of traumatic experiences, and the co-occurrence of these events may lead to chronic pain and mental health disorders.
+The setting or mechanism of injury of the open fracture can have an effect on the risk of infection, for example, external objects or dirt in the wound increase the risk of infection.

 Outcomes

 Infection

 The infection rate of open fractures depend on characteristics of the injury, type and timing of treatment, and patient factors.
 Higher rates of infection are associated with a higher Gustilo classification, where the risk of infection with a grade III fracture are up to 19.2% and a grade I or II fracture can have a 7.2% risk of infection.
 Deep infection is more likely with increasing amounts of time between injury sustainment and antibiotic administration.
 There is an increased risk of infection in patients who smoke or have diabetes.
 The most common pathogen implicated in infected open fractures is Staphylococcus aureus.
+In adults with open fractures treated surgically, a comparative study found that 90-day surgical site infection rates were similar whether the operative field was prepared with iodine povacrylex in isopropyl alcohol or with chlorhexidine gluconate in isopropyl alcohol, and there was no clear difference in unplanned fracture-related reoperations at one year.